 Moses is the one calling Israel to love God with their whole being (Deuteronomy 5:1).
 In fact, the people of Israel were unwilling to hear directly from God and wanted Moses to be their intercessor who would relay to them God’s Word.
 Yahweh allows Moses to act as His voice to the peoples, and charges Moses to teach them His commandments (Deuteronomy 5:31).
 This is important as Israel’s hearing and obeying the word from Yahweh is a condition for successful entry and existence in the land (Deuteronomy 6:1–3).
 Moses’ words are the very words of God to Israel, by God’s sovereign design.

-This is important when we read verse 6, “And these words that I command you today shall be on your heart.”
+This is important for understanding verse 6, “And these words that I command you today shall be on your heart.”
 First, Moses is not simply stating something that will happen in the future.
 This is actually a continuation of the imperatives that come before it in verses 4 and 5 (“hear” and “love”).
 God is commanding that Israel treasure and keep God’s word.

-Treasuring God’s word — this is the very way in which Israel will love God.
-Loving God is seen by a love for his word.
-To put it another way, the Israelites cannot love God if 1) they will not hear God (verse 4) and 2) they will not treasure God’s word (verse 6).
+Treasuring God’s word—this is the very way in which Israel will love God.
+Loving God is seen by a love for His word.
+To put it another way, the Israelites cannot love God if 1) they will not hear God (v.
+4) and 2) they will not treasure God’s word (v.
+6).

 The daily fabric of the life of God’s people is to be governed by the teaching, hearing, understanding, and meditating on God’s word.

-2. What is another way that you could bring God’s word to have more prominence in your day?
+What is another way that you could bring God’s Word to have more prominence in your day?